Banno/banno-powerons/withdraw-by-check/V2/withdraw-by-check-v2-json-contract.md

 - errorMessage: Displays an error message if error condition exists
 - success: Was the operation successful? (boolean) - true/false
 - successMessage: CU customizable.
 An array of up to 5 display lines.
 If included, this message will display in place of the hard-coded UX display success message.
-- memoMode: Is the system in MemoMode? (boolean) - true/false

 ## Errors